Dozenten: Sonila Dardha; Ibrahim Kasirye, PhD

-- They are already involved in a survey project but have little knowledge of the applied field of survey design
+- They are involved in a survey project, but have little knowledge of the applied survey design and implementation

 By the end of the course participants will:

-- Have comprehensive knowledge on the full survey life cycle and the TSE framework
+- Comprehensive knowledge of the full survey life cycle

-- Gain skills to design, plan and manage own survey projects
+- Skills to manage an own survey project

-- Have the capability to transparently document survey data and quality
+- Capability to transparently document surveys and survey quality

-- Recognise the importance of research integrity when designing, implementing, managing, and reporting surveys
+- Recognition of the importance of research integrity when designing, implementing, managing, and reporting surveys

-- Learn independently following guidelines and gold standards of survey methodology
+- Ability to learn independently in response to the guidelines and gold standards of survey research methodology

 Hard- und Softwarevoraussetzungen